Introduction

 Unstable documentation

 Every unstable feature should have a section added to the unstable chapter describing how to use the feature.
+This can also serve as a place for the final documentation to live until its stabilized.

 Pre-Stabilization

-Once an unstable feature is “complete”, the search for users to test
+Once an unstable feature is “complete”, the search for users to test and give feedback begins:

-workspace inheritance testing notes for workspace inheritance.
-Once testing
+- e.g. workspace inheritance testing notes

-label call-for-testing
+call-for-testing

 Stabilization